Perspective | Hideki Matsuyama’s draining, pressure-packed win makes this Masters memorable

 The weight on Matsuyama, who hadn’t won in four years despite arriving at Augusta National ranked 25th in the world, is a sports phenomenon so much beyond what American fans can imagine for a U.S. athlete that it requires context to appreciate.

-In coming years, some may assume that Matsuyama’s Masters, though excruciatingly tense for a few minutes as he and Xander Schauffele stood on the 16th tee — Hideki ahead by just two shots — was not among the more remarkable in recent times.
+In coming years, some may assume that Matsuyama’s Masters, though excruciatingly tense for a few minutes as he and Xander Schauffele stood on the 16th tee — Matsuyama ahead by just two shots — was not among the more remarkable in recent times.
 After all, once Schauffele gagged, hitting in the water and making a hideous triple bogey at the par-3 16th, Matsuyama had enough cushion that he could post one of the uglier finishes in major history and still win by a shot over American rookie Will Zalatoris.

 Compared with the melodrama of many Masters, Matsuyama’s 1-over 73 on Sunday, during which he often had a five-shot lead, might seem an entertaining but not hair-raising Masters finale.
 Don’t be fooled.
 Few players have held themselves together under such scrutiny and for such symbolic stakes in the eyes of their countrymen.